cropgeeks/hpc-help/upgrades.rst

 What new equipment will we have?
 --------------------------------

-Almost three million pound's worth of new equipment is ready for deployment.
+Almost three million pounds worth of new equipment is ready for deployment.
 This includes new storage, networking infrastructure, backup, and of course CPU and GPU worker nodes.
 Some of this has already been added (see the 2023 entries in :doc:`system-overview`) but there is significantly more to come.
 The slide below gives a brief overview, showing current equipment on the left, and newly purchased on the right:

   |upgrades|